« Luke 3:23-38 | Main | Luke 4:14-15 »

 During the time in the wilderness, Jesus ate nothing.
 Not only was this time of fasting important for Jesus to withstand the testing He was about to enter, but forty days without eating is another way that Jesus is showing Himself to be like Moses and Elijah, both of whom spent forty days fasting while they communed with God and prepared for the ministry God had for them (cf. Exod 34:28; Deut 9:9-11; 10:10; 1 Kings 19:8).

 After the forty days had ended, He was hungry.
-This is most certainly an understatement, as by the end of forty days without food, Jesus was probably nearing starvation.
+This is most certainly an understatement, as by the end of forty days without food, Jesus was probably nearing starvation (Green 1997:193).
 His hunger sets up the first temptation.

 The Lust of the Flesh (4:3-4)

 4:3.
 The first temptation plays on Jesus’ hunger, which, after forty days of fasting, is a pressing need.
 When the devil came to tempt Jesus, he begins by recognizing who Jesus is.
-The If is first class conditional and could be translated since you are the Son of God (cf. also 4:9).
+The If is first class conditional and could be translated since you are the Son of God (cf. also 4:9; Bock 1994:372; Pentecost 1981:100).
 He is not challenging the identity of Jesus, but is basing the temptation on it.

 Furthermore, since it appears that Jesus was intentionally portraying Himself as a prophet like Moses and as the one who will renew the people of Israel, it would be natural for Him to do for Himself what God had given to Moses and Israelites when they were in the wilderness.
 When they got hungry, God sent them manna, “bread from heaven.”
-We don’t know if the devil used this approach, but if the temptations as recorded in the gospels are only summaries of the extensive and trying periods of temptation that Jesus faced (4:2 indicates that Jesus was tempted for the entire forty days), then the devil probably used every approach and persuasive argument possible.
+The text doesn’t reveal the devil using this approach, but if the temptations as recorded in the gospels are only summaries of the extensive and trying periods of temptation that Jesus faced (4:2 indicates that Jesus was tempted for the entire forty days), then the devil probably used every approach and persuasive argument possible.
 Few temptations we experience as humans are ever over in a second or two, and the temptations of Jesus were just as strenuous, of not more so, than ours (Heb 4:15).

 If Jesus were to do what the devil was suggesting, He would be committing the same sin that some of the Israelites committed.
 In the wilderness, the people were only supposed to collect what they needed for one day, and then on the sixth day, collect enough for two days so they would not have to collect food on the Sabbath.
 But initially, some of them collected enough for multiple days, and when they woke up, the extra they had collected was rotten and was full of maggots.
 So then on the sixth day, they failed to collect enough, and so went hungry on the Sabbath when no manna appeared on the ground.
 The temptation for the Israelites was to attempt to provide for themselves rather than trust in God.
 If they wanted daily sustenance, they had to daily trust in God to provide it.

 This is the same temptation Jesus faces.
 If Jesus performed a miracle to make bread for Himself, He would be relying on Himself rather than on God.
 Satan wants Jesus to selfishly use His abilities to meet His own desires.
-That’s the lust of the flesh.
 Jesus does similar things later in his ministry when He turns water into wine (John 2), or feeds multitudes of people with just a few loaves and fish (Matthew 14; Luke 9).
 But in those cases, it was not just Himself He was feeding, and more importantly, He was following God’s guidance.
 Here, He would be selfishly meeting only His own needs, and the guidance came not from God, but from the devil.
+Furthermore, as a human, Jesus “had to live His personal life (1) within the limits necessary to man, and (2) in perfect dependance upon God. …Had Christ by a direct miracle fed Himself, He had lifted Himself out of the circle and system of humanity, had annulled the very terms of the nature which made Him one with man” (Fairbairn, quoted in Pentecost 1981:101).

 Furthermore, in the context of Deuteronomy 8, Moses reminds the people that God promised to bring them into their own land.
 If He helped them escape Egypt, and delivered them through the Red Sea, He would certainly make sure they didn’t starve in the desert.
 So also, Jesus knows that God would not protect Him as He was growing up, promise that He would be the Messiah, and then allow Him to starve in the wilderness.
 Jesus trusts God’s Word, and bases His faith and decisions upon it.